8 July 2019

 - Precious stone jewellery: Precious stones are made into ornaments using a variety of processes, including grinding, carving, inlaying and stringing.
 Thanks to its aesthetic value and innate elegance, precious stone jewellery is becoming increasingly popular.
 Common precious stone types include diamonds, rubies, sapphires, crystal, jade, pearls, amber and topaz.

 - Other jewellery: Jewellery made from materials other than metals and precious stones.
-This would include materials such as clay, wood, string, leather and ivory.
+This includes materials such as clay, wood, string, leather and ivory.

 Platinum jewellery: China is one of the world’s largest consumer markets for platinum jewellery.
-According to a report released by the Platinum Guild International, in 2017 retail sales of platinum jewellery in China dropped by 2.8% from the preceding year.
+According to a report released by the Platinum Guild International, platinum jewellery accounts for about 70% of China’s demand for platinum and about 12 million items are sold on the mainland annually.
+However, in 2018 retail sales of platinum jewellery in China dropped by approximately 7% from the preceding year.
 One significant factor in the dwindling demand for platinum is that consumers now prefer to buy gold.
+Unlike the platinum jewellery markets in countries like Japan, the US and Europe, China’s is dominated by non-branded products which account for about 80% of it.

-Luxury jewellery: According to Euromonitor, luxury jewellery sales increased by 6.6% year-on-year to RMB14.9 billion in 2017, accounting for 2.3% of overall jewellery sales.
-Demand for luxury jewellery is on the rise as more women take up employment and are earning more.
-Compared with women, men tend to buy luxury jewellery more as a status symbol.
+Luxury jewellery: According to Euromonitor, luxury jewellery sales increased by 15.4% year-on-year to RMB19.4 billion in 2018, accounting for 2.7% of overall jewellery retail sales.
+Demand for luxury jewellery is on the rise as more women take up employment and begin earning more.
+Men are more likely than women to buy luxury jewellery as a status symbol.

 Festival market: The level of jewellery sales on the mainland is very much influenced by festivals and anniversaries.
 Many people have a habit of buying jewellery as a gift to celebrate birthdays and festivals, especially the Lunar New Year and Valentine’s Day.
 Many shopping malls also organise promotional activities tied in to these festivals.